 The TNH Outdoors Aluminum Tri-Beam Tent Stake is a winner because the Y-shaped design allows it to grip the ground without twisting, it is not as likely to bend or break under pressure, it is ideal for most terrain, and it is not too expensive.

-The Ogrmar stakes claims our second spot, because they are designed specifically for those terrains, with holes down the shaft to allow for a firmer grip with less slippage.
+The Ogrmar stakes claims our second spot, because they are best tent stakes for sand & snow, being designed specifically for those terrains, with holes down the shaft to allow for a firmer grip with less slippage.

 Looking for the Best Tent Stakes for Camping Outdoors?

 You're in the right place!
 In this guide we will be covering the following:

 Here are five of the most used tent stakes available: